highruned/ls-module-imageforge/README.md

 # ls-module-imageforge
-LemonStand module that additional image manipulation options.
+LemonStand module that adds additional image manipulation options.
 In the future this will use an existing image manipulation library.

 ## Installation
 1. Download ImageForge